diarmuidoconnor/distributed-systems-module/topic03/topic.md

-# Lecture Slides.
+# Lecture Recordings.

-The complete set of lecture slides.
+The complete set of lecture videos.